isa-ulisboa/greends-ipython/README.md

 Topics of the class:
 - Raspberry Pi (RPi) and PiOS (Linux)
-- Retrieve local address of the Raspberry Pi with `hostname -I`
+- Retrieve local address of the Raspberry Pi with `hostname -I`.
+To do this, open a terminal on RPi and type `hostname -I` to retrieve the IP address.
+Also, type in the terminal `whoiam` to retrieve the username, say 'pi'.
 - Accessing RPi remotely with `ssh` (secure shell)
 - Connecting RPi to a breadboard using the *gpio* pins
 - Using the *nano* text editor to create scripts